ionic-team/ionic-site/docs/v2/setup/tutorial/index.md

 ### Starting a New Ionic 2 App

-Let's create a new app!
-Use the `start` command to initialize a new Ionic app.
-Specify that you want it to be an Ionic 2 app by passing in the `--v2` option.
-We also specify that the `tutorial` template should be used.
-Ionic 2 applications are created as TypeScript.
+Starting a new app is easy!
+From your [command line](/docs/v2/resources/what-is/#cli), run this command:

 ```bash
 $ ionic start MyIonic2Project tutorial --v2
 ```

+- `start` will tell the CLI create a new app.
+- `MyIonic2Project` will be the directory name and the app name from your project.
+- `tutorial` will be the starter template for your project.
+- `--v2` tells the CLI that you want a 2.0 project.

-This will pull Ionic 2 down, install [npm modules](../../resources/what-is/#npm) for the application, and get [Cordova](../../resources/what-is/#cordova) set up and ready to go.
+Along with creating your project, this will also install [npm modules](../../resources/what-is/#npm) for the application, and get [Cordova](../../resources/what-is/#cordova) set up and ready to go.

-> You may have noticed that we passed in **tutorial** to the `ionic start` command.
-This tells Ionic to initialize your application using the [tutorial template](https://github.com/driftyco/ionic2-starter-tutorial).
+If the tutorial template isn't something you want to use, Ionic has a few templates available:

+- `tabs` : a simple 3 tab layout
+- `sidemenu`: a layout with a swipable menu on the side
+- `blank`: a bare starter with a single page
+- `tutorial`: a guided starter project

 If you don't specify a template by running `ionic start MyIonic2Project --v2`, the [tabs template](https://github.com/driftyco/ionic2-starter-tabs) will be used.

 ### Viewing the app in a browser